elixic/cordova-redux-onsenui/README.md

 ### `cordova platform add ios`

 Creates the platforms and plugins directories, installs cordova and other dependencies in the platforms directory, and creates a package-lock.json file.
-NOTE: This step fucks up some of our other dependencies and installed modules, requiring us to remove the package-lock.json and run some of our earlier steps over again.
+NOTE: This step messes up some of our other dependencies and installed modules, requiring us to remove the package-lock.json and run some of our earlier steps over again.

 ### `rm package-lock.json`